-Smart-casual is the most stylish you can get with a khaki trench coat.
+Smart-casual is the most stylish you can get with a khaki trench coat or a leather overcoat.
 Pair it with a plain white tee and ripped denim jeans and suede casual boots, and a trench coat to highlight the overall ensemble.
 This look will make you look bold and stylish.

 Another best way to style your overcoat is by pairing it with an all-black outfit teamed with a camel-colored single-breasted, notched lapel overcoat.
 The overall ensemble gives a perfect business casual look that would work best on a normal breezy office day.